KT Tunstall: Drastic Fantastic and Tiger Suit (2007–2012)

-Tunstall's second studio album, Drastic Fantastic, premiered on 3 September 2007 in Scotland, followed a week later on 10 September 2007 with the London release for Britain and 18 September 2007, in the US.
-In its first week, Drastic Fantastic reached No. 1 on the Scottish Album Charts, No. 3 on the British Charts, and No. 9 in the American Charts.
-The album's lead single, "Hold On", was released in the UK in August 2007, debuting at No. 34 there before peaking at No. 21.
-The song was also very successful in certain European nations peaking at No. 19 in Italy, No. 19 in Norway, No. 26 in Switzerland and No. 39 in Ireland.
+Tunstall's second studio album, Drastic Fantastic, premiered on 3 September 2007 in Scotland, followed a week later on 10 September 2007 with the London release for Britain and then on 18 September 2007 in the U.S. In its first week Drastic Fantastic reached No. 1 on the Scottish Album Charts, No. 3 on the British Charts, and No. 9 in the American Charts.
+The album's lead single, "Hold On", was released in the UK in August 2007, debuting at No. 34 before peaking at No. 21.
+The song was also very successful in certain European nations, peaking at No. 19 in Italy, No. 19 in Norway, No. 26 in Switzerland, and No. 39 in Ireland.
 The album's second single, "Saving My Face", was released in December 2007.
-The song did not make the UK Top 40 Singles Charts, but however did manage to peak at No. 50 on the UK Singles Charts, managing three weeks on the UK Charts.
-Despite missing the UK Top 40, the song made the Top 40 in Italy, making No. 23 and in Switzerland peaking at No. 93.
-The album's third single and final worldwide single, "If Only", was released in March 2008, becoming the second single from the album not to make the UK Top 40, it managed No. 45 in audition.
+The song did not reach the UK Top 40 Singles Charts but did peak at No. 50, managing three weeks on the UK Charts.
+Despite missing the UK Top 40, the song made the Top 40 in Italy at No. 23 and in Switzerland peaking at No. 93.
+The album's third single and final worldwide single, "If Only", was released in March 2008, becoming the second single from the album to miss the UK Top 40; it managed to reach No. 45.

-In the United States, "Hold On" was moderately successful, charting at No. 95 on the US Billboard Pop Chart and No. 27 on the US Billboard Adult Top 40.
-However, on the main Billboard Hot 100 charts, it stalled, failing to make impact inside the Top 100, causing it to chart at No. 104 on the US Billboard Hot 100.
-Drastic Fantastic became one of her best charting albums to date, charting at No. 3 on the UK Album Charts, topping the Scottish Album Charts and making the top ten of the US Billboard 200 album charts, charting at No. 9.
-Further singles released from Drastic Fantastic were "Saving My Face" and "If Only" which were moderately successful, charting at No. 50 and No. 45 on the UK Singles Charts respectively.
+In the United States, "Hold On" was moderately successful, charting at No. 95 on the U.S. Billboard Pop Chart and No. 27 on the U.S. Billboard Adult Top 40.
+However, it failed to make an impact inside the Billboard Hot 100, placing at No. 104.
+Drastic Fantastic became one of her best charting albums to date: No. 3 on the UK Album Charts, topping the Scottish Album Charts, and making the top ten on the US Billboard 200 album charts at No. 9.
+Further single releases from Drastic Fantastic, "Saving My Face" and "If Only", were moderately successful, charting at No. 50 and No. 45 on the UK Singles Charts, respectively.

 Tunstall commented that the photograph for the album cover was influenced by the rock star Suzi Quatro.

-On 5 October 2007, the US discount department store chain Target, in association with NBC, released a special KT Tunstall Christmas EP on CD, Sounds of the Season: The KT Tunstall Holiday Collection.
+On 5 October 2007, the U.S. discount department store chain Target, in association with NBC, released a special KT Tunstall Christmas EP on CD, Sounds of the Season: The KT Tunstall Holiday Collection.
 On 10 December 2007, it was released in Europe through Relentless under the title Have Yourself a Very KT Christmas.